 Bachelor's Degree Program

-Students who major in Communicative Disorders and Sciences (CD&S) are seeking careers in the fields of Audiology or speech-language pathology.
+Students who major in Communicative Disorders and Sciences (CD&S) are seeking careers in the fields of audiology or speech-language pathology.
 Speech-language pathologists identify, evaluate, and treat children and adults with speech, language, cognitive-communication, and/or swallowing disorders.
 Audiologists identify, diagnose, and treat individuals with hearing and/or balance disorders.

-It is important to know that BA in CD&S is not sufficient for a professional career as a speech-language pathologist or an audiologist.
+It is important to know that a BA degree in CD&S is not sufficient for a professional career as a speech-language pathologist or an audiologist.
 Rather, the undergraduate degree forms the basis for future graduate-level coursework in speech-language pathology or audiology.
 State and national standards require a Master's Degree (MA or MS) to practice speech-language pathology, and a clinical doctoral degree (Au.D.) to enter the practice of audiology.

 If you would like to change your major to CD&S, please arrange an appointment with the CD&S undergraduate advisor, Dr. June McCullough.
 Prior to the appointment, please verify that you have an overall GPA above 2.7.